Skip advert

 “The Q6 e-tron feels rather Audi-like, serving up a reassuring driving experience, but without much driver engagement”

 One of the first things you’ll notice is that the Q6 e-tron feels pretty big.
-It might not be especially long, but it’s actually slightly wider than the flagship Q8 e-tron positioned above it in Audi’s lineup, and this could make it feel a touch unwieldy when we try it out on British B-roads.
+It might not be especially long, but it’s actually slightly wider than the flagship Q8 e-tron positioned above it in Audi’s lineup, and this made it feel a touch unwieldy passing through British villages with cars parked at the side of the road.

 Advertisement - Article continues below